gitlabhq/gitlab-runner/docs/install/linux-manually.md

 To download the appropriate package for your system:

-1. Find the latest file name and options at
+1. Find the latest filename and options at
    <https://gitlab-runner-downloads.s3.amazonaws.com/latest/index.html>.
 1. Choose a version and download a binary, as described in the documentation for [downloading any other tagged releases](bleeding-edge.md#download-any-other-tagged-release) for